KRakeesh04/s1/src/content/docs/EE1040/05-terms.md

 title: Common Terms
 ---

+## Two terminal element

+An element connected to two nodes.

 ## Branch

 A branch represents a single element, such as a resistor or a battery.
 A branch